- Elevation: 3,371 m (11,060 ft)

 - Guides and GPS Tracks: Want a PDF version for your phone?
 Looking for a guide?
 Need GPS tracks and waypoints?
 Gunung Sumbing information pack can be downloaded here.

 - Permits: Sign the book and pay the small fee per person, available at all basecamps, take a photocopy of your passport photo page just incase.
+In 2020, Rp15,000 per hiker at the Cepit basecamp – likely to be similar at other trailheads.

 - Travel insurance: We recommend World Nomads insurance, which is designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities including mountain hiking.